monktastic/no-more-contempt/scratch/endless-summary.md

 Take a moment to reflect on what's wrong with the world, and bring to mind the people responsible: the greedy bankers; the hypocritical CEOs; the corrupt politicians (and all who support them), perhaps.
 Don't they seem somehow _fundamentally morally defective?_ We can practically _see_ the evil in their eyes.

-But the truth is that they're simply engaged in self-deception: part of them knows _perfectly well_ that they are causing harm, but this knowledge is very cleverly shielded from conscious self-reflection; from the part of them that would put a stop to it if only it knew.
-This is the secret mechanism behind _all the evil there ever was_ — and it is also what enables our own misbehavior, if we're honest.
-Every one of us has skirted our conscience before, pretending either that we couldn't hear it or that we didn't have to listen.

 ---